How to Make Everyday Activities Educational

 Homeschool PE

-Remember having to phys-ed in high school?
-Most homeschooling kids can get all the physical education they need simply playing outside.
+Remember having to [physical education in high school?
+Most homeschooling kids can get all the physical education they need by simply playing outside.
 If you want, you can give it some structure.
-At the co-op where I once taught, kids were given at hour outside at lunch but it had to be organized around some sort of physical sport.
-The children could play whatever sport they wished, but they had to be active.
-This can be considered a low organization physical education.
+At the co-op where I once taught, kids were given an hour outside at lunch, but it had to be organized around some sort of physical sport.
+The children could play whatever sport they wished as long as they were active.
+This can be considered a low-organization physical education.
 A family hike or bicycle outing are other excellent occasions for physical education.

 Homeschool Field Trips

 Travel is another fantastic educational opportunity.
-Awhile back, we did a post on the Top Ten Homeschool Field Trip ideas, which I highly recommend.
-Obviously a formal field trip is an occasion for learning, but any trip out can be educational.
-Consider geography: have your child plot the course to your destination and serve as navigator without use of GPS to build geographical skills.
+We posted on the Top Ten Homeschool Field Trip ideas a while ago, which I highly recommend.
+Obviously, a formal field trip is an occasion for learning, but any trip out can be educational.
+Consider geography: have your child plot the course to your destination and serve as a navigator without the use of GPS to build geographical skills.
 Think about the educational import of something like a zoo trip; you’ve got physical education (all the walking), map skills, narration (reading the displays), and natural science/biology.
 What a smorgasbord of learning!

 Manipulatives and Crafts